BBS Graduate Student Society

 Kristina Ceres - Co- Combined DVM-PhD Representative

-I'm a fourth year combined DVM-PhD student working with Yrjo Grohn in quantitative epidemiology.
+I'm a fifth year combined DVM-PhD student working with Yrjo Grohn in quantitative epidemiology.
 My research focuses on using mathematical models to better understand transmission of mycobacterial diseases using a combination of epidemiologic, machine learning, and population genetic approaches.
 In my free time I like running and hiking outside with my dog, Timbi.